The Red Shoes (1948 film): Critical response

 Film scholar Mark Connelly notes that interpreting the contemporaneous critical response to The Red Shoes is a "complicated task, as there are no simple divisions between those who liked the film and those who did not."
 Connelly concludes that the reaction was notably "complex and mixed."
 Adrienne McLean similarly states that the film received "only mixed" reviews from both cinema and ballet critics.
 Upon its release in the United Kingdom, the film received some criticism from the national press, particularly aimed at Powell and Pressburger for the perception that the feature was "undisciplined and downright un-British."
+Film historian Jerry Vermilye summarised the film's reception in its home country as "indifferent".

 While the film had its detractors in Britain, it was lauded by some national critics, such as Dilys Powell, who deemed it an "extreme pleasure" and "brilliantly experimental."
 Writing for The Monthly Film Bulletin, Marion Eames praised the performances of Shearer and Goring, as well as the score.
-The Daily Film Renter published a divisive review, noting that Powell and Pressburger "have fumbled over a fine idea, and their opulent work trembles between the heights and the depths."
+The Daily Film Renter published a divisive review, noting that Powell and Pressburger "have fumbled over a fine idea, and their opulent work trembles between the heights and the depths".
 Despite this, it was voted the third-best film of the year in a readers' poll by the Daily Mail, behind Spring in Park Lane and Oliver Twist.

-Initial reception proved more favourable in the United States, where the film went on to garner mainstream attention after it screened in the US arthouse circuit.